menu

 Demographics

-The citizens of Hagerstown are slightly less educated than the national average of 21.84% for the average city or town: 16.39% of adults in Hagerstown have a bachelor's degree or advanced degree
+The percentage of adults in Hagerstown with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.39% of adults in Hagerstown have a bachelor's degree or advanced degree.

 The people who call Hagerstown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hagerstown residents report their race to be White, followed by Asian.
 Important ancestries of people in Hagerstown include English, German, Irish, Scottish, and Scots-Irish.